Transport, Cars and Vehicles Free teaching resources.

-Here are some of the resources I have made and used so far for our new Transport and Journeys topic.
+Here are some of the free teaching resources I have made and used so far for our new Transport and Journeys topic.
+The Second Transport printable teaching resources post is here.
 These are the tried and tested ones.
 Many use widgit software symbols.
 Some are designed as worksheets but most to be laminated and used as folder tasks, repeated with practical resources.
 In this case toy cars etc. Anyone working in SEN knows the value of velcro.

 To start with we begged and borrowed as many practical resources as possible, old Brio tracks, toy cars, model planes.
-Then it was a ideas session (ongoing!) what can we use these for, what else do we need, can we link to communication targets….
+Then it was a collaborative educator ideas session (ongoing!) what can we use these for, what else do we need, can we link to communication targets?
 How can we meet all sensory needs, sounds, feel, taste, movement.
-I have tried to make the resources look as adult as possible as my class are 14-16 but depending on your class’s needs this could be used in early years to 6th form.
+I have tried to make the printable resources look as stage and age appropriate as possible as my class are 14-16 but depending on your class’s need type this could be used in early years (EYFS) to 6th form.

-Mostly – how can we use the topic to engage our students in learning.
+Mostly we asked, how can we use the topic to engage our students in learning?
 My key stage 4 class all have a diagnosis of Autism, some do not use speech as their primary communication method.
-(In pre-Rochford terms P5-L1) so any “lesson” may consist of a range of activities individually completed or in pairs/small group.
+(In pre-Rochford terms P5-L1) so any “lesson” may consist of a range of learning activities individually completed or taught in pairs/small group.
 This may have to be adapted on the day according to tolerances etc so all barriers to learning are reduced.
+Some of the students I teach use the TEACCH approach, these free printable teaching resources can also be used as folder tasks.

 When we say topic we link as any things as we can in with it maths, literacy, PHSE, science, vocational skills, ASDAN.
 So throughout the day every lesson is at least themed to Transport.
 As well as standard subjects we have group interaction sessions (games, turn taking, reciprocal social interaction) I will put these resources up as we make them (team effort).

-The first batch of sheets/tasks are all downloadable in one file HERE. (all free)
+The first batch of printable worksheets/tasks are all downloadable in one file:

-I have created them as a single powerpoint so you can edit colours, sizes etc just delete the slides you don’t want to print.
-Please recommend this site if you like/use them.
+I have created al of the teaching resources as a single powerpoint so you can edit colours, sizes etc just delete the slides you don’t want to print.
+Please recommend Inclusiveteach.com if you like/use them.

 First up we have a bit of an abstract idea.
-Road shapes the perfect size for micro machines that you can cut out and form into pretty much any letter or number then drive on – blow up to A3 for bigger cars.
+Road shapes the perfect size for tiny cars that you can cut out and form into pretty much any letter or number then drive on – blow up or print to A3 paper if you want to drive bigger cars.

-The idea of this is that you stick the number/word/letter on top of a car and “drive” it to the right parking space, fully editable so you could add names etc.
+perfect for numeracy or literacy, the idea of this is that you stick the number/word/letter on top of a car and “drive” it to the right parking space, This is a fully editable free worksheet so you could add names or colours instead of numbers.

 Vehicle Colour sorting grids.